seL4/microkit/docs/manual.md

 highly tied to a specific version and configuration of the kernel.
 When using this option the kernel should be the same version and compiled with the same configuration options.

+If the `--viper-output PREFIX` argument is set, then for each protection domain `name` specified in the system description file, a file `PREFIX/name.vpr` will be output, containing a description of the capability table of the given PD in the Viper verification language.
+These output files can be used for verification purposes, but the exact format may change in future versions of the tool.

 ## Image format

 ### ARM